owen95t/nvsu-fastify/readme.md

 Run `nodemon` in root of folder to start the server.
 The project has already been built and the js files are in the `dist` folder.
 Nodemon will run from the files in the dist folder.

-Once logged in, you must update the bearer authorization token received in the header.
-The token can be placed in the root folder of the Postman collection as a global variable.
+Once logged in, take the  bearer authorization token received in the header from the log in API and place it in the root folder of the Postman collection as a global variable.

 ## Routes